urbit/UIPs/UIPS/uip-draft_desk_autosync.md

   before rewriting it; without a grace period, such saves propagate a transient deletion into the desk's revision history, with visible side effects (e.g. application reloads).
+- The runtime SHOULD periodically rescan watched mount points as a backstop (RECOMMENDED order of 30s), since filesystem notification mechanisms can drop events (e.g. inotify queue overflow or exhausted watch descriptors).
+A backstop rescan of an unchanged tree produces no event, per the requirement below.
 - The runtime MUST NOT inject a `%into` event whose change list is null.
   (This requirement applies to the `%dirk`-triggered scan path as well, and is a behavioral fix independent of auto-sync.)